JakubDomin/Metodyki-projektowania-i-modelowania-system-w-1/README.md

 * 7.4 V 2400 mAh LiPo battery
 * plastic wheels, wooden chassis

-full documentation is in the "docs" folder.
+full documentation is in the "documentation" folder.